blizzd/ToDoTrackr/README.md

 # Want a demo on your device ?
-E-mail me at <blizzishere@icloud.com> with the subject "ToDoTrackr TestFlight Request" or clone it and build it on your macOS device :D
+E-mail me at <blizzishere@icloud.com> with the subject "ToDoTrackr Test Request" or clone it and build it on your macOS device :D

 # License